JuanMtg/juanmtg.github.io/about.md

 ## Who are you?
 I'm just a 22-year-old spanish guy with a degree in Mathematics.

 ## Why are you writing this?
 Well, there are a few reasons for the existence of this blog.
 One of them would be because I want to write about things that I enjoy.
-Practising my English is the other reason, and that is why most of this is wirtten in English despite being Spanish myself.
+Practising my English is the other reason, and that is why most of this is written in English despite being Spanish myself.

 ## What other things do you usually do?
 I enjoy playing video games and you can check my Steam profile clicking on the icon in the sidebar.
 Feel free to add me if you want to hang out.